Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 #### Upgrading Legacy Cookies

+Amplitude's legacy cookies were larger than the newer, more compact cookies.
-Historically, Amplitude's cookies have been on the large side.
-Newly created cookies tend to be significantly smaller.
-For users that already have older cookies saved, the SDK will only remove old cookies and start using the newer more compact cookie format if the `cookieForceUpgrade` option is set to `true`.
-Note that if you use the SDK in multiple products, and track anonymous users across those products, you will want to be sure to set this option on all of those products.
-We would only recommend doing this if you are running into problems with over sized cookies.
+ For users that have older cookies, the SDK only removes old cookies and starts using the new cookie format if the `cookieForceUpgrade` option is set to `true`.
+ If you use the SDK in multiple products, and track anonymous users across those products, you be sure to set this option on all those products.

+!!!note
+    Upgrading cookies is only recommended if you are running into problems with oversized cookies.

 ### RequireJS

-If you are using RequireJS to load your JavaScript files, then you can also use it to load the Amplitude JavaScript SDK script directly instead of using our loading snippet.
-If you take this approach you will lose one of the key advantages of the snippet that allows your app to start and use the Amplitude SDK without having to wait for Amplitude to fully download.
+If you are using RequireJS to load your JavaScript files, then you can also use it to load the Amplitude JavaScript SDK script directly instead of using the loading snippet.
+ If you take this approach you lose one of the key advantages of the snippet that lets your app to start and use the Amplitude SDK without having to wait for Amplitude to fully download.

 ```js
 <script src='scripts/require.js'></script> <!-- loading RequireJS -->